Scroll straight to the bottom for the Easy Printable Recipe. Or read on for tips and tricks about how to make the best egg wash.

-You know when your baked goods are just so perfectly golden brown?
-And they have that gorgeous glossy finish that you just can’t resist?
-That’s created by an egg wash.
-It’s easy to make and it’s a staple for baking.
-It’s a total must!
+You know when baked goods are oh-so-perfectly golden brown?
+And they have that gorgeous glossy finish that’s irresistible?
+That’s probably from an egg wash!

 I like to make my Egg Wash with water but you could use cream or milk too.
 All of these recipes work well.
-I started with 1 tablespoon of water in the bowl and then cracked a fresh egg right in.
-You can make a wash with just egg white or just yolk but it’s easy and delicious if you use the whole egg.
-See how versatile it is?
+To make mine, I started with 1 tablespoon of water in a small bowl and then cracked a fresh egg in.
+You can also make a wash with just the egg white or just the yolk.
+But it’s easiest (and still delicious) to use the whole egg.

+So let’s jump back to how to make an egg wash.
+Check out the wash I am making.
+You can see it in the photos.
+I started with a tablespoon of water in a small bowl.
+Then cracked an egg in.
 Next take your fork and break the yolk.
 Mix the egg and all of the water thoroughly until it’s completely blended and uniform in color.
-It’s just like making scrambled eggs – but with water!
+It’s just like making scrambled eggs – but with more water!